 Our program is consistently ranked within the top-20 Sociology programs.
-Joe Galaskiewicz, the interim Director of Graduate Studies (DGS), aids graduate students with everything, from adjusting to their first year to finding a job.
+Robin Stryker, the Director of Graduate Studies (DGS), aids graduate students with everything, from adjusting to their first year to finding a job.
 Jane also teaches the first-year seminar, which introduces students to the school and to the various fields of study available.
 The Graduate Studies Committee (GSC) is made up of five faculty members and two graduate students.
 It designs our Graduate Program Requirements, admits new students to the program, and deals with individual student concerns and/or needs.

 The school offers graduate seminars across a wide range of substantive areas.
 To view a complete list of Sociology course offerings, check out the school information in the UA General Catalog.